Ch (digraph): Chamorro

 Ch is the fifth letter of the Chamorro language and its sound is [ts].

 The Chamorro Language has three different dialects - the Guamanian dialect, the Northern Mariana Islands dialect, and the Rotanese dialect.
 With the minor difference in dialect, the Guamanians have a different orthography from the other two dialects.
 In Guamanian orthography, both letters tend to get capitalized (e.g.: CHamoru).
 The Northern Mariana Islands' & Rotanese orthography enforces the standard capitalization rule (e.g.: Chamorro).

 Germanic languages

 In several Germanic languages, including German and romanized Yiddish, ch represents the voiceless velar fricative [x].
 In Rheinische Dokumenta, ch represents [x], as opposed to ch, which stands for [ç].

 Dutch

 Dutch ch was originally voiceless, while g was voiced.
 In the northern Netherlands, both ch and g are voiceless, while in the southern Netherlands and Flanders the voiceless/voiced distinction is upheld.
-The voiceless fricative is pronounced [x] or [χ] in the north and [ç] in the south, while the voiced fricative is pronounced [ɣ] in the north (i.e. the northern parts of the area that still has this distinction) and [ʝ] in the south.
+The voiceless fricative is pronounced [x] or [χ] in the north and [ç] in the south, while the voiced fricative is pronounced [ɣ] or [ʁ] in the north (i.e. the northern parts of the area that still has this distinction) and [ʝ] in the south.
 This difference of pronunciation is called 'hard and soft g'.

+In some words of non-native origin, ch is pronounced as [ɕ] (northern dialects in the Netherlands) or [ʃ] (Flemish dialects in Belgium), e.g. cheque [ɕɛk~ʃɛk] (check, voucher), chips [ɕɪps~ʃips] (potato chips, crisps), China ['ɕi.na~'ʃi.na] (China).